golden gate bridge san francisco

 Once I dragged myself out of the book store, we walked through North Beach, which is a historic Italian neighbourhood.
 It’s full of pretty pastel architecture and Italian restaurants and cafes, some of which look lovely and others which look very touristy.

-north beach san franciscosan francisco california
+north beach san francisco

 Fisherman’s Wharf